Sofia Kenin

 Sofia Anna "Sonya" Kenin (born November 14, 1998) is an American professional tennis player.
-She has a career-high ranking by the Women's Tennis Association (WTA) of No. 4 in the world, which she achieved on March 9, 2020.
-She was the 2020 WTA Player of the Year, an award she earned by winning the 2020 Australian Open and finishing runner-up at the 2020 French Open.
-Kenin has won another four singles and two doubles titles on the WTA Tour, including the 2019 China Open at the Premier Mandatory-level with Bethanie Mattek-Sands.
+She has been ranked as high as world No. 4 in singles by the WTA, and No. 21 in doubles.
+Kenin was named the 2020 WTA Player of the Year, an award earned by winning the Australian Open and finishing runner-up at the French Open.
+She has won five singles and four doubles titles on the WTA Tour, the latter including the 2019 China Open and 2024 Miami Open partnering Bethanie Mattek-Sands.

-Kenin was a child prodigy who drew the attention of veteran coach Rick Macci at the age of five and became a celebrity in the tennis community soon after.
 Coached primarily by her father, Kenin developed into a promising junior player, reaching No. 2 in the world after winning the Orange Bowl at the age of 16 and finishing runner-up in the 2015 US Open girls' singles event the following year.
 She also won the USTA Girls 18s National Championship during that summer.
-On the professional tour, Kenin made her debut in the top 100 of the WTA rankings in 2018 as a teenager.
-She won her first three titles in 2019 and finished the year just outside the top 10.
-With her title at the 2020 Australian Open, Kenin became the youngest American to win a major women's singles title since Serena Williams in 1999.
-At the end of the 2019 season, she followed up her Most Improved Player of the Year WTA award by being named the WTA Player of the Year of 2020.
+Kenin made her debut in the top 100 of the WTA rankings in 2018 as a teenager.
+She won her first three titles in 2019 and finished the year just outside the top 10, being named the WTA Most Improved Player of the Year.
+With her title at the 2020 Australian Open, Kenin became American No. 1 and the youngest American to win a Grand Slam women's singles title since Serena Williams in 1999.